fetc90/CV/README.md

 **Makers Academy (April '19 to July '19)** <br>
 [Blog of Select Maker's Moments](https://medium.com/@fetc)

-T E S T I N G
+Testing
 - Test Driven Development (TDD) in RSpec, Jasmin and Cabybara.
 - High test code coverage ( > 95%) and code maintainability.
 - Continuous Integration: Travis CI to Heroku.

-P R O C E S S
+Process
 - Object Orientated Programming (OOP).
 - Clean code (DRY) with Single Responsibility Programming (SRP).
 Use of linters.
 - Learning a new language / programme fast: Ruby, Ruby on Rails and Javascript.
 Front-end styling with CSS and HTML5.
 - Practise with databases: PostgreSQL, Datamapper, ActiveRecord.

-T E A M W O R K
+Teamwork
  - Daily pair programming.
  - Regular stand-ups and retros for group projects.
  - Documenting team process with tickets (Trello) and group reflection (Github wiki).